CDCgov/dibbs-text-to-code/data_curation/README.md

 ### LOINC Part Synonyms & Abbreviations

+These data files are organizing all the possible abbreviations and synonyms for all the particular LOINC Part codes/concepts into a single JSON/Dictionary file.

 LOINC terms are comprised of six parts, defining a specific clinical observation or measurement: Component (the analyte), Property (the characteristic being measured), Time Aspect (when it was measured), System (the specimen or source), Scale (how the result is expressed), and Method (how it was measured).
 These parts, joined by colons, create a fully specified name that provides clarity and standardization for clinical data exchange.

 Each part provides unique information about the test or observation: